kubernetes/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 * kube-apiserver forbids creation and update of a ClusterTrustBundle targeted if the requester doesn't have the `entrust` verb on the corresponding signer.

-* kube-apiserver correctly connects to validating, mutating, and conversion webhook backends that use a ClusterTrustBundle for managing their trust anchors, and can follow a CA rotation in the corresponding ClusterTrustBundle.

-* kube-apiserver correctl connects to aggregated API server backends that use a ClusterTrustBundle for managing their trust anchors.

 Additionally, it would be nice to test the following kubelet behavior in integration tests if feasible:

 * Kubelet correctly writes (and updates) the content of a ClusterTrustBundle named in the pod spec into the container fileystem.